johno/pixyll/README.md

 ### Fork, then clone

 Fork the repo, and then clone it so you've got the code locally.

+#### There's no need to make a pull request against the original repo!

 ### Modify the `_config.yml`